ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 * **sequencing libraries**: the end product from a 10x chip lane

-* **pooled sample**: a combination of several indexed sequencing libraries for loading into a sequencer and obtaining a BCL file
+* **pooled sample**: a combination of several indexed sequencing libraries (from several 10x chip lanes) for loading into a sequencer and obtaining a BCL file

-* **BCL files**: contains sequencing information on set of multiplexed sequencing libraries
+* **BCL files**: contains sequencing information on a pooled sample (e.g. set of multiplexed sequencing libraries)

 * **FASTQs**: the product of de-multiplexing BCL files, sub-divided by lane and read

-* **Processing-Run**: a set of cellranger mkfastq and count runs that take as input: 1) one or more BCL files and 2) HIMC's Proecssing-Run Input CSV files; and produces as output: 1) FASTQs, 2) FBMs (feature barcode matrices) and if applicable TCR/BCR data, 3) Processing-Run Status CSV which lists out all jobs in the Processing-Run as well as where to find outputs 4) Processing-Run Meta-Data CSV relevant metadata (still being sorted out) for 10x techs.
+* **Processing-Run**: a set of cellranger mkfastq and count runs that take as input: 1) one or more BCL files and 2) Processing-Run Input CSV files; and produces as output: 1) FASTQs, 2) FBMs (feature barcode matrices) and if applicable TCR/BCR data, 3) Processing-Run Status CSV which lists out all jobs in the Processing-Run as well as where to find outputs 4) Processing-Run Meta-Data CSV relevant metadata (still being sorted out) for 10x techs.

 * **Cell Ranger outputs**: Feature barcode matrix (FBM) which can be the product of several sequencing runs and BCL files, TCR/BCR contigs